 Ancient Greek philosophers used a two-word phrase to express what they considered to be the primary goal of human endeavor: “Know thyself.”
 In essence, they taught that the key to wisdom is self-discovery, or, to put it another way, the more we know about ourselves, the more we understand the world around us.

 While this phrase may seem logical when we first hear it, there is a fatal flaw hidden within this self-centered approach.
-Simply put, it puts us at the wrong starting place.
+Simply put, it places us at the wrong starting place.
 In Proverbs we read, “The fear of the Lord is the beginning of wisdom, and knowledge of the Holy One is understanding” (Prov.
 9:10).
 True wisdom never emerges from self-discovery but rather from a growing knowledge of the One who created us for himself.
-It is only when we are grounded in God's revealed truth that we are able to gain an understanding of ourselves and the world around us.
+It is only when we are grounded in God’s revealed truth that we are able to gain an understanding of ourselves and the world around us.